 - controlling phosphorus levels.

-Medications: Almost all medications that you use will have to have their dosages reduced or must be avoided entirely if you have kidney disease, especially if you take:
+Medications: Many medications should have their dosages reduced or be avoided entirely if you have kidney disease.
+These include:

 Your healthcare provider may also prescribe: